-- 25.1.
-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as facebook, twitter, instagram, snapchat and oovoo. - 25.2.
-Unfortunately, some adults and other children use these technologies to harm children.
+- 25.1 Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and Tiktok. - 25.2 Unfortunately, some adults and other children use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts or emails, to grooming and enticing children to engage in sexual behaviour such as webcam photography or face-to-face meetings.
-Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders - 25.3.
-Our Lady of the Angels Catholic Primary School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7). - 25.4.
-Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+Pupils may also be distressed or harmed by accessing inappropriate material such as pornographic websites or those which promote extremist behaviour, criminal activity, suicide or eating disorders - 25.3 Our Lady of the Angels has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7). - 25.4 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
 The school online safety co-ordinator is Amelia Harding.

-26. Peer on Peer Abuse
+26 Peer on Peer Abuse